apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example approximates the median of a histogram on the `Distance` column from the `flight-carriers` datasource where the histogram has 10 buckets, a lower limit of zero, an upper limit of 2500, and outliers are ignored.
+The following example approximates the median of a histogram on the `Distance` column from the `flight-carriers` datasource.
+The histogram has 10 buckets, a lower limit of zero, an upper limit of 2500, and outliers are ignored.

 ```sql
 SELECT APPROX_QUANTILE_FIXED_BUCKETS("Distance", 0.5, 10, 0, 2500, 'ignore')  AS "estimate_median"